Mister-Man7/SprotifyMusicV3/.github/README.md

 [SprotifyMusicBot](https://github.com/Mister-Man7/SprotifyMusicV3)is a Powerful Telegram Music Bot written in Python using Telethon by which you can listen to songs in Telegram Voice Chat

+* Written from scratch, making it stable and less crashes.
+* Attractive thumbnails, fonts and images,  making experience more user-friendly and interactive.
+* For lag free music
+* pyrogram based
+* Multi-Language support

 ### Built With

 [![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)](https://www.python.org/)

 <!-- GETTING STARTED -->